stormseed/daykeep-calendar-quasar/readme.md

 | Vue Property | Type | Description |
 | --- | --- | --- |
 | `num-days` | Number | The number of days to initially display and also the number of additional days to load up when the user scrolls to the bottom of the agenda. |

-## Roadmap

-- [ ] Pass in visual properties for individual events
-- [ ] Allow a custom function or component to display events
-- [ ] Use existing Quasar components to select the dates currently viewable on the calendar